-If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm a referral will be made to SPA (Single Point of Access) and/or the police immediately.
+If, at any point in the process, there is concern that a young person has been harmed or is at risk of harm a referral will be made to SPA and/or the police immediately.

 The police will always be informed when there is reason to believe that indecent images involving sexual acts and any child in the imagery is under 13 years of age.